- In the United States, there are more than 100 gun deaths each day and about 38,000 each year.

 “Most gun owners support what we are talking about here,” he added.
 “Most people who are gun owners understand it’s a public health issue, it’s not a debate that is always existing on the fringes of the far left and the far right.”

-“It is long overdue for the federal government to be looking at gun violence as a public health crisis, as an epidemic, and I think through comprehensive measures, this administration and this new Congress need to step up and take action,” Thomas said.
+“It is long overdue for the federal government to be looking at gun violence as a public health crisis, as an epidemic,” she said.

-“People are dying, and it is not a problem that can wait,” she said.
+“People are dying, and it is not a problem that can wait,” Thomas said.

-She added that she’s “excited” about the prospect of what can happen with new support for research that’s based on public health data, and then see that inform new laws that can make a positive impact moving forward.
+She said that she’s “excited” about the prospect of what can happen if there’s support for research that’s based on public health data, and then see that inform new laws that can make a positive impact.

 “We should take it out of this political debate and reframe it as a health problem,” she added.